ormux/the-sensor-db/README.md

-<h1 align="center">The Sensor DB</h1>
+<h1 align="center">31261 - The Sensor DB</h1>
-<h5 align="center">13/05/2022</h5>
+<h5 align="center">15/05/2022</h5>

 <h3 align="center">Description</h3>

-A simple web application designed to be vulnerable to all kinds of SQL attacks.
-It is not safe to deploy this in any production server, use it at your own risk.
-I am not responsible for any damages that you might experience.
+This is based on my implementation of SQLIA vulnerable web app called 'The Gadget Shop'.
+With the titles and database renamed to 'sensors', to fit the context of IoT Security.
+For the purposes of project demonstration for my supervisors.

 <h3 align="center">Instructions</h3>